tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 ![Demo](./images/schemamixin14.png)

-Scrool down and hit Apply
+Scroll down and hit Apply

 ![Demo](./images/schemaapply.png)

  21. We are done with modeling the schema.
-To Save your work hit Save.
-Make sure that you schema structure looks like the one in the screenshot below
+To Save your work hit Save on the top right corner.
+Make sure that your schema structure looks like the one in the screenshot below

  ![Demo](./images/schemafinal.png)